How to Group Worksheets in Microsoft Excel

 • To select all of the worksheets in a workbook: Right-click on any sheet tab and then left-click on Select All Sheets from the shortcut menu.

-Once you group worksheets, any action or command you do in one of the worksheets will also apply to all of the other worksheets in the group.
+Once you group worksheets, any action or command you perform in one worksheet will also apply to all the other worksheets in the group.
 This is the trick to duplicating the same header, footer, or page layout to a group of worksheets.
 Once the sheets are selected, pick Insert > Header & Footer.
 Also, any text or formatting you add, such as a change to a column heading, will be the same in each selected worksheet.
 When grouping, if you type data into cell B5, for example, every selected worksheet will now have the new data in cell B5.

 To un-group/un-select a group of worksheets: